Technology and Startup centers

-With the program, munich business pursues strategic projects that improve and supplement the supply of suitable space for startups and scaleups.
+Startup incubators provide suitable space for startups, often with additional services.
+In addition, munich business pursues projects that improve and expand the availability of space for startups and scaleups.

 Spaces for startups and scaleups